Zooce/zomb-file/README.md

 ## Macros

-If you've made it this far, you're _awesome_ and I appreciate you getting this far.
-You're about to learn the feature that makes ZOMB files worth your time.
+If you've made it this far, you're _awesome_ and I think you'll find this feature awesome too.
+You're about to learn what makes ZOMB files worth your time.

 Macros are the special sauce of ZOMB files.
-They allow you to write reusable values.
-Let's see an example first:
+They allow you to write reusable (and optionally, parameterized) values.
+Let's start with an example:

 ```zomb
 $color = {